-The Western Association of Map Libraries (WAML) is excited to announce two WAML scholarships to attend the 2018 annual WAML conference: a Diversity Scholarship and an Early Career Librarian Scholarship.
-The conference will be held in San Diego, California on September 12-15, 2018.
+The Western Association of Map Libraries (WAML) is excited to announce two new WAML scholarships to attend the 2018 annual WAML conference: a Diversity Scholarship and an Early Career Librarian Scholarship.
+The conference will be held in San Diego, CA September 12-15, 2018.
 Each scholarship includes a stipend of $750 for costs related to the conference (lodging, travel, etc.), a one-year membership in WAML, and free conference registration and banquet ticket.
-Mentorship is an important component of these scholarships: each recipient will be paired with a mentor for the conference and the following year to help provide support and additional engagement.
+Mentorship is an important component of these scholarships; each recipient will be paired with a mentor for the conference and the following year to help provide support and additional engagement.

 which asks for basic information, as well as: